ElenaCabelloYeves/mami-phageome-analysis/README.md

 “Breastfeeding and maternal sources shape infant gut phage communities during the first year of life.”

+Figure generation and statistical analyses are located in the plots_stats/ directory.

+## Dataset description

+This study analyzes assembled viral contigs (vOTUs) derived from shotgun metagenomic sequencing of the MAMI mother–infant cohort.

+Raw reads from 182 samples were assembled independently per sample.
+Viral sequences ≥10 kb were identified using geNomad and clustered into non-redundant viral populations (vOTUs) using:

+- ≥95% average nucleotide identity (ANI)

+- ≥85% alignment fraction (AF)

+Viral abundances were estimated by mapping the original reads back to the curated contigs and calculating CPM and RPK values.

+This dataset corresponds to the final vOTU catalogue analyzed in the associated manuscript.

 ## Workflow summary

 1. **Quality control and trimming**